 Two professional groups have been especially drawn to Solution Focused Practice:

-- Solution Focused Practice in Schools and Education is a Foundation Course designed for professionals in education.
+Solution Focused Practice in Education is a 2-day Foundation Course designed for professionals in education.
 These courses tend to focus on issues like behaviour, attendance, motivation and parent liaison.

-- Solution Focused Practice in Drug and Alcohol Work has been a ground-breaking course for many professionals in this field.
+Solution Focused Practice in Drug and Alcohol Work has been a ground-breaking course for many professionals in this field.
 Here motivation is a huge issue and BRIEF’s simple motivation-creating techniques have been especially useful in outreach and hostel work.
 Here the absence of a need to talk about or even admit the problem has proved a great advantage to professionals and clients alike.
-This programme can be offered on an in-house basis.
+This programme can is now offered on an in-house basis.

 Two further specialisms that cross all client groups are Groupwork and Supervision/Consultation and BRIEF is likely to offer training programmes in these areas from time to time.